marcpresler/OccupancyMS/README.md

 -For large datasets, set "plot_fitting_scatter' to 0 to avoid crashing matlab due to a graphics error.
 This functionality to most useful for visualizing the regression of a limited number of sites.

 -The data plotting functionality is compatable with large datasets, but may become impractical if the dataset exceeds 100 sites.
+Make sure to adjust plotting parameters to reflect your data.